Becoming a Great Observer

 I talked last year with a mother whose son was sexually abused by a camp counselor.
 She related to me how, "from the very beginning," she had a "sense" not to trust that counselor.
-I have no doubt that the Penn State/Sandusky case will also evince such comments.
+I have no doubt that the Penn State, Sandusky case will also evince such comments.

 It is never too late to start observing, but what do we observe for?
-First let's get some things clear about proper observation.
-Observation is not about being judgmental, it is not about good or bad, it is about seeing the world around you, about having situational awareness, and interpreting what it is that others are communicating both verbally and nonverbally.
+First, let's get some things clear about proper observation.
+Observation is not about being judgmental, it is not about good or bad, it is about seeing the world around you, having situational awareness, and interpreting what it is that others are communicating both verbally and nonverbally.
 To observe is to see but also to understand and that requires listening to how you feel, which was basically de Becker's admonition in Gift of Fear.

 Good observation skills give us the opportunity to test and validate what others think, feel, or intend for us.
 Are they kind, unselfish, and empathetic?
 Or are they selfish, cruel, indifferent, and apathetic?
 Because if they are and we discover it early enough, we have spared ourselves, some might even say saved ourselves.
 But if we don't, we pay the heavy price of a burdensome relationship with someone that does not have us in his or her best interest.
 Perhaps this is why when we are young we have so many "friends" and as we get older we have fewer of them, but they are better.
 We have gotten rid of the ones that drained us or caused us pain.
-If only we had been more observant and judicious when we were young and paid attention to how we felt?
+If only we had been more observant and judicious when we were young and paid attention to how we felt.

 As I often say, we have no social responsibility to be a victim.
 If someone acts or even hints at anti-social tendencies it is best to avoid them and this can only be determined through critical observation.
 And that means we are always testing and validating.
-This is important because when we deal with individuals who have anti social tendencies, we will pay the price either through their negativity, lack of genuine empathy, or through their indifference, callousness, or criminality.
+This is important because when we deal with individuals who have anti-social tendencies, we will pay the price either through their negativity, lack of genuine empathy, or through their indifference, callousness, or criminality.

-Being observant does not mean being obnoxious or being intrusive.
+Being observant does not mean being obnoxious or intrusive.
 In fact, a good observer knows that intrusive observations affect what is observed; so it needs to be done with subtlety as well as purpose.

 What finally do we assess for?
 Two things primarily: danger and comfort.
 Just that?
 No, but let's start with that.
 Simply ask yourself at all times, "How does this situation or this individual make me feel?"
 For example, you are walking to your car at night and you see someone out of the corner of your eye walking briskly and you sense that you will both intersect.
 Your limbic brain senses this for you and lets you know something is not right - but you have to heed that inner voice.
 That discomfort is your brain saying "warning - possible danger" so you become more alert, you look for a well-lit area, and you wisely change your pace, or return to the safety of the store.

 Assessing for comfort can really open your eyes.
 When you are with someone new ask yourself, "Does this person make me feel comfortable at all times?"
-If he or she doesn't, then the question is "why?"
-We must never ignore clues that say something is wrong, no matter how bad we want a friendship to work.
+If he or she doesn't, then the question is "Why?"
+We must never ignore clues that say something is wrong, no matter how badly we want a friendship to work.
 Your subconscious is always working to protect you, it is there for a reason, but you have to be prepared to observe and recognize what you sense.

 de Becker, Gavin.
 1997.
 The Gift of Fear.
 New York: Dell Publishing.